go-hep/go-hep.org/content/contributing.md

 weight = 30
 +++

-The `go-hep` project eagerly accept contributions from the community.
+The `go-hep` projects eagerly accepts contributions from the community.

 ## Introduction